Skip to main content

 What is the Safe Third Country Agreement (STCA)?

 Refugees are people who flee their countries because of a well-founded fear of persecution.
-Once refugees arrive in another country and seek asylum, international law protects them from being sent back to face serious threats.
+Once refugees arrive in another country and seek protection, international law protects them from being sent back to face serious threats.

 What is a Safe Third Country?